a00908270/masterthesis/thesis.md

 ## Service Discovery and Load Balancing

-*Service Discovery* is the process of finding out how to connect to a specific service.
+*Service Discovery* is the process of finding a way to connect to a specific service.
 This applies within the cluster, which is typically firewalled from the internet.
 As Kubernetes allows services to be scaled, there is also a logic that knows and decides how network traffic is routed.
 This is called *Load Balancing*.
 Figure \ref{img.service-discovery} shows an overview of the microservices, their endpoint URL and the domain name service.
 External access to specific services is managed by *Ingress*.

 ### Kubernetes DNS-based Service Discovery

 `kube-dns` is the Kubernetes add-on that starts a pod with a DNS service and configures the kubelets to resolve DNS names over this service.
 It listens on port 53, the standard DNS port.
-Services in a cluster are assigned a DNS A record derived from their service metadata name specified in the *ServiceSpec*. \cite{kub-dns-spec}
+Services in a cluster are assigned a *DNS A record* derived from their service metadata name specified in the *ServiceSpec*. \cite{kub-dns-spec}

 The following code snippet is an extract of the *ServiceSpec* for the `vinnsl-service` defining the metadata name: